tomasc/mongoid_traffic/README.md

 Mongoid::TrafficLog.daily(Date.today).for_scope('/pages/123').aggregate_on(:access_count)
 ```

 The scope query accepts regular expressions, which allows for aggregations on specific parts of your site.
-For exmaple should you want to query for all pages that have path beginning with '/blog':
+For example should you want to query for all pages that have path beginning with '/blog':

 ```Ruby
 Mongoid::TrafficLog.monthly(8, 2014).for_scope(/\A\/blog/).aggregate_on(:country)